tadast/lrug.github.io/README.md

  * Lead by example - If a discussion is devolving into snark and name-calling, either let it die or raise the tone.
  * Keep standards high - If someone acts out of line, make that crystal clear to them.

+### Incident Handling

+LRUG is anti-harassment in all forms, including exclusionary jokes/comments, invasions of personal space and much more.
+If we feel that you’ve made anyone feel uncomfortable or unwelcome, you will be asked to leave.

 All LRUG participants are accountable for their own behaviour.
-If you’ve behaved badly elsewhere, that may count against you here, because of the effect it has on other people.
+If you’ve behaved badly elsewhere, that may count against you here, because of the effect it has on other attendees.

-Please report any inappropriate or harmful behaviour to:
+If you experience or witness any harassing behaviour, please report it to:
  * [Aanand](http://aanandprasad.com/) ([@aanand](http://twitter.com/aanand), [aanand.prasad@gmail.com](mailto:aanand.prasad@gmail.com))
  * [Tom](http://codon.com/) ([@tomstuart](http://twitter.com/tomstuart), [tom@codon.com](mailto:tom@codon.com))
  * …?